Helena Ricketts is a blogger, freelance writer, and artist. She hatches, raises and sells chickens and quail as part of

 - Never seal off the ventilation completely.
 If you are using tarps or wood, never create an airtight, or close to air tight, environment inside of a chicken coop.
 There are a couple of reasons for this.

 - Condensation is your enemy.
 When a chicken exhales, they exhale moisture just like humans do.
-If they are inside of an air tight environment, the moisture condensates on everything inside the coop, including the chicken.
+If they are inside an air-tight environment, the moisture condensates on everything inside the coop, including the chicken.
 This can create a prime environment for frostbite on their combs, legs and waddles.

 - Ammonia build-up is not good.
 Chickens poop inside their coop in addition to anywhere else they go.
 If there is no air circulation inside the coop, the chickens will be breathing in the ammonia that they have created.
 Unfortunately, this can make a chicken sick, even causing death if the concentration is high enough for an extended period of time.